exonum/exonum-doc/src/get-started/create-service.md

 ## Create Node

 Exonum is written in Rust and you have to install the stable Rust compiler to build this demo.
-If you don’t have the environment set up, follow [the installation guide](./install.md).
+If you do not have the environment set up, follow [the installation guide](./install.md).

 Let’s create minimal crate with `exonum` dependency.